mebjas/mebjas.github.io/_posts/2020-01-31-android-camera-hardware-explained.md

 layout: post
 title: Android Camera Hardware explained
 categories: [android, android-camera, hal, image-processing, hardware, isp, dsp, lens, sensor]
-description: "Android is the most popular mobile operation system in the market today.
-Towards the end of last decade camera has emerged as one of the most important factor that contributes towards smartphone sales and different OEMs are trying to stay at the top of the throne.
-Smartphone cameras are built very similar to digital cameras in a compact packaging.
+description: "Android is the most popular mobile operating system in the market today.
+Towards the end of last decade, camera has emerged as one of the most important factors that contributes towards smartphone sales and different OEMs are trying to stay at the top of the throne.
+Smartphone cameras are built very similar to digital cameras in a compact package.
 With high end processing capabilities it has taken a big leap and is competing with digital cameras today.
 In this post I'll be covering the general hardware architecture of modern Android Camera."
 post-no: 12
 toc: false
+image: '../images/post12_image1.webp'
 ---
 ![android camera hardware](../images/post12_image1.webp){:width="500px"}

-Android is the most popular mobile operation system in the market today.
-Towards the end of last decade camera has emerged as one of the most important factor that contributes towards smartphone sales and different OEMs are trying to stay at the top of the throne.
-Smartphone cameras are built very similar to digital cameras in a compact packaging.
+Android is the most popular mobile operating system in the market today.
+Towards the end of last decade, camera has emerged as one of the most important factors that contributes towards smartphone sales and different OEMs are trying to stay at the top of the throne.
+Smartphone cameras are built very similar to digital cameras in a compact package.
 With high end processing capabilities it has taken a big leap and is competing with digital cameras today.
 In this post I'll be covering the general hardware architecture of modern Android Camera.

 ![](../images/post11_image2.png){:width="700px"}<br>
 <span class="image-caption">_Figure: Android Camera low level architecture ([source](source.android.com)).
 Many of the basic steps are done in specialized hardwares explained in detail below._</span>